 The Crusader Plate building was finally sold in 1989 and converted into a swanky apartment building.
 The new property was called ‘Skipping Girl Place’, to celebrate its famous rooftop tenant.

-To bring Audrey 2 fully into the 21st century, in 2009 energy company AGL installed a small solar plant on the roof of the building, to provide the sign with free electricity (and the company some good PR).
+To bring Little Audrey fully into the 21st century, in 2009 energy company AGL installed a small solar plant on the roof of the building, to provide the sign with free electricity (and the company some good PR).

 She has remained alight since, skipping gently away as she overlooks one of Melbourne's busiest, and trendiest, streets.
 A very different neighbourhood to the one her predecessor oversaw.